Location - Paluma Range National Park, North Queensland, Australia

 Elevation grain - ~500-700 metres

 This creek is named after Thomas Edward Andrews, nicknamed Bullocky Tom, who was born in 1848 in Wicklow, Ireland.
-He made his home at the junction of Big Crystal Creek and Little Crystal Creek and lived there with his wife, Ruth, and their children.
-After his death on 13th January 1897, he was buried at Mount Ruth, a hill next to Big Crystal Creek.
-He is well-known for the Bullocky Tom's Track was the most-used pack-track up the coastal escarpment and provided supplies to the Mount Spec tin miners.
-The small creek bordering the Thomas Andrews property is now called Bullocky Tom's Creek after this early settler.
+Andrews made his home at the junction of Big Crystal Creek and Little Crystal Creek and lived there with his wife, Ruth, and their children.
+After his death on 13th January 1897, Andrews was buried at Mount Ruth, a hill next to Big Crystal Creek.
+Andrews is well-known for the Bullocky Tom's Track which was the most-used pack-track up the coastal escarpment and provided supplies to the Mount Spec tin miners.
+This small creek that bordered Thomas Andrew's property was named Bullocky Tom's Creek after this early settler.

 This hike appeals to those that enjoy hiking in the cooler conditions and love rock hopping up creeks.
-There are many waterfalls, narrow gorges, boulder formations to take in during the hike.
+There are many waterfalls, cascades, narrow gorges, pretty boulder formations to take in during the hike.
+Plus there's even some flatish areas along the way to set up camp.

 What to bring